rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ```

 #### **Snap Redirect Mode**
 If you are using Snap Redirect Mode, you can append options as Query parameter at the end of the Snap redirect_url, as shown below.
 ```
 https://app.sandbox.midtrans.com/snap/v2/vtweb/cf9534e3-ddf7-43f9-a1b7-5f618d2d1c96?gopayMode=deeplink
 ```
 <!-- tabs:end -->

 For more details, refer to [GoPay](https://snap-docs.midtrans.com/#gopay).

 ## Bank Transfer / VA

 ### Specify VA Number
 By default Midtrans will randomize VA number used for bank transfer transaction.
 In some cases, you might want to specify/customize VA Number for Bank Transfer payment channels.
 You can do that with the following parameters.

-Example of the JSON parameter (this parameter is used during [API Request Step](/en/snap/integration-guide.md#api-request)) is given below.
+Example of the JSON parameter used during [API Request Step](/en/snap/integration-guide.md#api-request) is given below.
 <!-- tabs:start -->

 #### **JSON Parameter**
 ```json
 {
   "transaction_details": {